Teaching during lockdown: Transitioning to online learning

 Leslie soon found out that some students struggled with keeping a high level of motivation when there was no personal interaction and that seeing each other’s faces seemed to have a big impact.
 Just a small reminder that shows how important human interaction is.
 Some students will connect with the teacher and want to do well because of this connection; while others will work hard to do well because they’re genuinely interested in the subject.
 For the first category, connection is key!

 A surprising aspect of online learning is communicating in class versus sharing your thoughts online.
 Take for instance a student whose English is limited.
 He might feel anxious in front of his peers and scared to share his knowledge live.
 Leslie says that for the first time, this type of kids are blossoming.
-Due to the fact that they know their peers are not reading what they’re writing, and they have time to look up words, and review their work more in-depth gave them more trust.
+The fact that they know their peers are not reading what they’re writing, and they have time to look up words and review their work more in-depth gave them more trust.

 Staying connected while teaching online